cds-snc/consultation-references/base-product-roadmap.md

 This is different than how typical governmental services are managed, and for product management to be successful in the federal government’s[^1] context, it requires that planning and funding for the entire product, the personnel as well as the tools, be done in a way that supports continuous improvement over the course of the entire life cycle.

+[^1]: [Implementing Product Management in the Federal Government](https://sara-sabr.github.io/ITStrategy/2021/10/15/product-management-part-2.html), 2021-10-15 - Written by Rémy Bernard, Employment and Social Development Canada

 The primary cause of friction observed in traditional waterfall methodology is that funding is secured to procure, configure and deploy software once in a big bang approach[^2] and then it is assumed that the software will minimally be touched again until there is another major need for improvement, outside of regular maintenance and patches.

+[^2]: [The Problems with Project-Based funding for IT organizations](https://sara-sabr.github.io/ITStrategy/2021/05/18/problems-of-project-based-funding.html), 2021-05-18 - Written by Rémy Bernard, Employment and Social Development Canada

 In reality, software has to be maintained and patched but also continuously improved during the entire life cycle of the product or service offered to the end user.